evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 Nio EL6 has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
+The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 170 mm.

 ### Steering